xingzhou/containercafe/README.md

 One operating instantiation of the full platform is called an environment, and it contains one or more shards that operate independently of each other.
-Each shard provides Kubernetes, Swarm, and/or Mesos service (you can pick the subset you want, subject to reasonableness constraints).
+Each shard provides Kubernetes, Swarm, and/or Mesos service --- you can pick the subset you want, subject to reasonableness constraints.
 There is an outer control plane with a proxy API server that implements the Kubernetes and Swarm APIs --- with appropriate restrictions and extensions --- by appropriately transforming each RPC and dispatching it to the appropriate shard.